toefel18/go-patan/README.md

 }
 ```

-The default statistics instance, which is always and directly available when using patan (see code example, `statistics`
+`statistics` is the default statistics instance, which is always and directly available when using patan.
+See code example, `statistics`
-is the default available instance) uses a lock-based implementation.
-For more info on implementations, read on.
+is the default available instance.

-## API implementations
-There are two implementations, one based on channels and another based on locks.
-Micro benchmarks
-were in favor of the lock-based implementation and it also shows direct consistency whereas the
-channel-based implementation is eventual consistent.

-#### Lock-based  implementation
-The implementation is direct consistent.

-#### Channel-based  implementation (DEPRECATED)
-This implementation is eventual consitent and the invocation order does not necessarily reflect the
-processing order!
-Users should not depend on that.
-Consider the example code above when it would
-use a channel-based implementation:

-It is possible (and even likely) that snapshot does not have my.heavy.operation yet, meaning that
-B is executed earlier than A!
-This differs from the java version of Patan and is a consequence
-of the non-blocking setup with channels.
-This is OK because patan is meant to give insight in
-the distribution of data over a longer period of time, not for individual measurements.
-git